Meet Your Licensed Sex Therapist, Amber Lavendel

-Hi I’m Amber and as a licensed therapist with a focus in all things sex.
-I often find myself supporting others in exploring the most intimate and taboo parts of themselves in order to help them show up more authentically in their lives and relationships.
+Amber is a licensed therapist with a focus in all things sex.
+She often finds herself supporting others in exploring the most intimate and taboo parts of themselves in order to help them show up more authentically in their lives and relationships.

-I enjoy working with motivated people who are interested in navigating the complexities of their intimate lives with openness and honesty.
-I am particularly passionate about working with non traditional relationships exploring sexuality, intimacy, sexual functioning, power dynamics, and communication.
+She enjoys working with motivated people who are interested in navigating the complexities of their intimate lives with openness and honesty.
+She is particularly passionate about working with non traditional relationships exploring sexuality, intimacy, sexual functioning, power dynamics, and communication.

-In my personal life you can find me walking my furry co-worker, sipping fancy coffee, tending to my almost functional garden, and connecting with my chosen family over a home cooked meal.
+In her personal life you can find her walking my furry co-worker, sipping fancy coffee, tending to her almost functional garden, and connecting with chosen family over a home cooked meal.

 Massachusetts Licensed Mental Health Counselor #LMHC10004682